Ciara Janson: Personal life

 She is married to Swedish singer, Eurovision Song Contest 2015 winner and presenter Måns Zelmerlöw.
 They became engaged in late 2017.
 In December 2017, Zelmerlöw revealed to Swedish press that the couple were expecting a child together.
 A few weeks later he confirmed that they would be having a baby boy.
 The couple welcomed Albert on 25 May 2018.
 Janson also has a son (Archie) from a previous relationship.
 They were married on 5 September 2019 and live in London.
 On 9 August 2022, it was announced on Instagram that she had given birth to her third son, second with Zelmerlöw, Ossian Matteus Zelmerlöw.
+In March 2025, Janson filed for divorce and reported physical abuse to the Swedish police, according to Aftonbladet: Ciara said in court 2025 that she had found cocaine in the couple's shared home several times, according to Expressen.